rsimsum 0.13.0

 -

-argument is not set by the user).
-The previous default was to plot bias, which might not always be available anymore sincersimsum 0.8.0
+autoplotmethods will now plot the number of non-missing point estimates/SEs by default (if thestatargument is not set by the user).
+The previous default was to plot bias, which might not always be available anymore sincersimsum 0.8.0.

 Improvements: